How many of the above brands do you recognize?

 Devinci Cycles began life as “Da Vinci” (as in Leonardo) in 1987, a small operation started by two engineering students making aluminum road bike frames in Chicoutimi, Quebec.
 Devinci’s owner, Felix Gauthier, arrived a few years later.
 Gauthier had shattered his leg when his road bike broke after hitting a pothole.
 In search of a safer frame, he found Devinci.
 Impressed with the build quality, he bought the company in 1990 to bring safe, high-quality frames to more people.
 From there, Devinci has grown into an international brand and Canada’s largest bike producer.

-Devinci’s full-suspension mountain bikes all use a Split Pivot system designed by suspension guru, Dave Weagle.
+Devinci’s full-suspension mountain bikes all use a Split Pivot system designed by legendary suspension guru, Dave Weagle.
 The concentric dropout pivot design separates suspension movement from acceleration and braking forces.
-This keeps the suspension active at all times, regardless of rider input through the pedals or brakes, allowing the bike to “vanish” under the rider.
+This keeps the suspension active under pedaling and braking, allowing the bike to “vanish” under the rider.
 Along with a complete mountain bike selection, Devinci also offers road and gravel models for riders who want a full Canadian quiver.

 Like other brands on this list, racing has been a key part of Devinci’s history and it’s worth noting Devinci’s most famous rider, the late Stevie Smith.
 Smith, won the overall World Cup downhill title in 2013 aboard the Devinci Wilson and was the most successful Canadian gravity racer of all time.